src-d/blog/content/post/handshakes_pagerank.md

 <p align="center">Schematic abstraction of the previous graph.
 Edge weights
 are the number of commits.</p>

-Actually, Rob Pike never contributed to [cmars/oo](https://github.com/cmars/oo) and [cmars/tools](https://github.com/cmars/tools).
+Actually, Rob Pike has never contributed to [cmars/oo](https://github.com/cmars/oo) and [cmars/tools](https://github.com/cmars/tools).
 The owner of those repos must have used `git filter-branch` or something similar to forge the history.
 This is why it is so hard to distinguish the real contributions in Git world!